camillefrancq/sml5202-final-francq/page4.md

 <hr>
 <h2>How to make basic conversation in French</h2>
 <p>
 Now let’s learn some basic French conversation.
 This lesson will teach you how to introduce yourself, as well as simple words and phrases like yes, no, excuse me and I don’t understand.
-Learn these and you’ll be ready to conduct short conversations in French.By mastering the basics of conversation in French, you put yourself and the person you’re talking to at ease.
+Learn these and you will be ready to conduct short conversations in French.By mastering the basics of conversation in French, you put yourself and the person you’re talking to at ease.
 Everyone should learn essential French conversational words and phrases before traveling to a French-speaking country.
 These words and expressions are sure to come up in most everyday conversations.
  </p>

 <h3>Basic courtesies</h3>
 <p>
-The English language owes the word "etiquette" to the French langauge, so it’s no wonder that etiquette and manners play a vital role when socialising in French-speaking countries.
+The English language owes the word "etiquette" to the French langauge, so it is no wonder that etiquette and manners play a vital role when socialising in French-speaking countries.
 The following basic terms are handy to avoid being stamped “tourist” if you are on holidays in Belgium.
 </p>

 <iframe src="https://h5p.org/h5p/embed/686388" width="1090" height="402" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5p.org/sites/all/modules/h5p/library/js/h5p-resizer.js" charset="UTF-8"></script>